umyemri/archinstaller/README.md

 * [draft] japanese input through uim / anthy.

 ## Guide
-1. Use initinstall.sh to get the system setup
+1. Use either install-simple.sh or install-encrypt.sh to get the system setup
-2. Use hardening.sh to get the system to not rip itself apart and needlessly expose itself to passersby. #shame!
+2. [draft] Use hardening.sh to get the system to not rip itself apart and needlessly expose itself to passersby. #shame!
-3. Use ricing-XXXX.sh to put on some makeup.
+3. Use payload-XXXX.sh post install to put on some makeup.

 ## References
 * https://wiki.archlinux.org/index.php/Installation_guide